 As in the case of many HADR-type operations, helicopters often commanded center stage in Tomodachi.
 Nevertheless, fixed-wing aircraft had a considerable role to play.
-Fifteen U.S. Air Force transport planes (C-17s, C-130s, KC-135s, and C-12s), for example, flew 127 sorties, carried 6,213 passengers, moved 816 tons of cargo, and delivered 489,300 tons of fuel on aerial refueling missions during Tomodachi.
-Air Force C-12 Hurons, Global Hawk drones, and U-2 reconnaissance aircraft were used extensively for mapping contamination levels around Fukushima.
-For the Navy, the most significant fixed-wing contributions were made by P-3C maritime surveillance aircraft and E-2C Hawkeye airborne early warning aircraft.

-The P-3C is a four-engine, land-based ocean surveillance aircraft.
-It carries a variety of weaponry (torpedoes, mines, rockets, and missiles) for anti-submarine and anti-surface warfare as well as a range of sensors designed to pick out targets on land and sea from great distances.
-For HADR missions, its infrared detection system and surveil-lance radar were particularly useful as was its mission range of 2,380 nautical miles and its endurance.207 Although most missions rarely extend beyond three hours, the aircraft can remain airborne for up to ten hours.
+Fifteen U.S. Air Force transport planes (C-17s, C-130s, KC-135s, and C-12s), for example, flew 127 sorties, carried 6,213 passengers, moved 816 tons of cargo, and delivered 489,300 tons of fuel on aerial refueling missions during Tomodachi.204 Air Force C-12 Hurons, Global Hawk drones, and U-2 reconnaissance aircraft were used extensively for mapping contamination levels around Fukushima.205 For the Navy, the most significant fixed-wing contributions were made by P-3C maritime surveillance aircraft and E-2C Hawkeye airborne early warning aircraft.206 anti-surface warfare as well as a range of sensors designed to pick out targets on land and sea from great distances.
+For HADR missions, its infrared detection system and surveillance radar were particularly useful as was its mission range of 2,380 nautical miles and its endurance.207 Although most missions rarely extend beyond three hours, the aircraft can remain airborne for up to ten hours.
 Its crew of 11 consists of three pilots, two naval flight officers, two flight engineers, three sensor operators, and one in-flight sensor operator.208